Alexander-CHINALee/GraphMLLM/README.md

 # GraphMLLM

-This is the official PyTorch implementation of the ICDAR 2024 paper: "GraphMLLM: A Graph-based Multi-level Layout Language-independent Model for Document Understanding"
+This is the official PyTorch implementation of paper: "GraphMLLM: A Graph-based Multi-level Layout Language-independent Model for Document Understanding"

 <img src="./figs/framework.png" alt="framework"/>